Home

 What Happens If Workers’ Compensation Law Changes During My Case?

-In our last blog post about workers’ compensation law in Missouri, we looked at whether you can file for workers’ compensation while pursuing a personal injury lawsuit .
+In our last blog post about workers’ compensation law in Missouri, we looked at whether you can file for workers’ compensation while pursuing a personal injury lawsuit.
 Under the “election of remedies” doctrine, you cannot benefit from both, as it could result in a double recovery.
 The case we looked at in that post, Hood v.
-Menech , hid another interesting aspect of Missouri workers’ ...
+Menech, hid another interesting aspect of Missouri workers’ compensation ...

 Posted By